 Shift 2 staff had a predicted mean rolling sum of 5.94 [95\% CI: 5.64 to 6.23], with a maximum of 46.
 Staff in Shift 3 demonstrated the lowest predicted contact frequency, with a mean rolling sum of 0.52 [95\% CI: 0.49 to 0.54], and a maximum of 15.

-Figure \ref{fig6} displays the number of predicted contacts over time by contact category, with bubble size representing the average contact duration, aggregated across 100 stochastic simulations for the 1.5m contact radius.
-Data were summarised in 20-minute intervals.
+Predicted contact volumes varied over the course of the simulation day and differed across contactee categories.
+Contact counts exhibited clear temporal structure when aggregated into 20-minute intervals and averaged across stochastic simulation runs.
+Periods of increased contact frequency coincided with specific times of day, with variation in both the number and duration of contact events across categories [Figure~\ref{fig6}].

 Predicted contacts involving high care residents were relatively stable and evenly distributed throughout the simulation period, with durations ranging from short to extended interactions.
 In contrast, contacts involving medium and low care residents exhibited greater temporal variability, including pronounced peaks at specific times that may reflect structured daily routines or care demands.